Adriana Konjarski

-Adriana Konjarski (née Jones, born 11 October 1995) is an Australian women's association football player who plays for Newcastle Jets in the A-League Women.
+Adriana Konjarski (née Jones, born 11 October 1995) is a retired Australian women's association football player who played for Newcastle Jets, Adelaide United, and Melbourne City in the A-League Women as well as for South Melbourne, Warners Bay, and Broadmeadow Magic in the National Premier Leagues Women's.

 Personal life

 Jones is the daughter of former NSL player and former Newcastle Jets head coach Mark Jones.

 Club career

 Newcastle Jets

-Newcastle Jets

 Jones signed for Newcastle Jets in 2013.
 After a season off, Jones re-joined Newcastle Jets in October 2015.

 Adelaide United

 Jones joined Adelaide United ahead of the 2016–17 season.
-Jones go on to nine goals during her first season for Adelaide.
-Jones also completed a hat trick during the 12th round clash against Western Sydeny Wanderers.
+Jones went on to score nine goals during her first season for Adelaide.
+Jones also completed a hat trick during the 12th round clash against Western Sydney Wanderers.

 Zhuhai Suoka Guangdong Football Club

 Jones would go onto spending some time at the Chinese outfit before returning to Adelaide for the 2017–18 season.
 She would go on to score 13 times while playing in China.

 Melbourne City

 Jones would go on to join her third W-League side for the 2018–19 season for Melbourne City.